 The Library has exceeded even Professor Schilpp's expectations, enabling the outstanding philosophers of each generation to do more than clarify, by extending and elaborating their thoughts.
 A volume in The Library is not merely a commentary on a philosopher's work: it is a crucial part of that work.

-The Library is located in the Department of Philosophy on the campus of Southern Illinois University Carbondale, Faner Hall 3008.
+The Library is located in Philosophy on the campus of Southern Illinois University Carbondale, Faner Hall 3008.
 It is published by Open Court Publishing Company.